Carreau/phd-dissertation/parts/part4.rst

     parameter for the doublet.

 The red channel could be use conjointly to the green channel in order to improve the quality of the fit, but would require the extra parameter of the interface radius.
-Though, the curvature of the interface being relatively small and the difference between the curved interface and a plane close to
+Though, the curvature of the interface being relatively small and the difference between the curved interface and a plane close to the optical resolution, we can expect the fit to be relatively unstable and take a significant extra amount of time